0xflagplz/cs2-stretched-wrapper/README.md

 ## Important Note

-If your monitor's native resolution is not 1920x1080, you'll need to modify the resolution values in the source code before compiling:
+Before compiling, you must modify the CS2 shortcut URL path in the source code:

 1. Open the source file
-2. Locate the resolution variables
+2. Locate the CS2 shortcut URL path variable
-3. Update them to match your setup
+3. Update it to match your Steam installation (typically found in `Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo.url`)
 4. Compile the modified code

+Additionally, if your monitor's native resolution is not 1920x1080, you'll need to modify the resolution values as well.

 ## Usage